madelson/universes-within-collection/README.md

 # Welcome to the Universes Within Collection

-The "Universes Within Collection" (UWC) aspires to be a community-created set of Universes Within alternatives (proxies) to be used in place of Universes Beyond cards.
+The "Universes Within Collection" (UWC) is a personal, non-commercial project that aspires to be a community-created set of Universes Within alternatives (proxies) for Universes Beyond Magic, the Gathering cards.

 **Check out [the card gallery](https://madelson.github.io/universes-within-collection/).**